wazo-platform/wazo-js-sdk/README.md

 ### Log In
 ```
 wazo.logIn({
   expiration: // optional integer.
 Session life in number of seconds.
-If omitted, defaults to one hour.
+If omitted, defaults to 3600 (an hour).
   username: // required string
   password: // required string
   callback: // optional callback function to receive token